IoannisPapageorgiou/Replication_BCTX/table1/description.md

 # Code for alternative methods

 The folder "alts" contains implementations of the alternative methods in R and Python.
-These files automatically load the data from the folder "table1/data" and compute the MSE results from the corresponding method.
+These files automatically load the data from the folder "table1/data", and compute the MSE forecasting results for the corresponding method.
 Specifically:

 * The file 'forecast_pred.R' implements the methods ARIMA, ETS, and NNAR, using the R package 'forecast'.